redjordan1202/Text_Generator/README.md

 This project was created to automate the creation of ETA text messages.
 It reads information directly from the route, pulls the information needed to generate the message, and then outputs the messages for all orders to a text file.

+## Current Version
+### Version 3
+### The Pandas Update
+New version uses pandas to convert excel data directly to a python dict.
+This allows for simpler parsing of the data and faster processing due to only needing one call to read the Excel sheet.

 ## How to use

 - Download the .exe file from the [releases page](https://github.com/redjordan1202/Text_Generator/releases "Text Generator Releases").